IAudioDeviceManager

 indicationInterval

-The interval (ms) for triggering the onAudioVolumeIndication callback.
-This value should be set to greater than 10, otherwise, you will not receive the onAudioVolumeIndication callback and the SDK returns the error code -2.
-Agora recommends that you set this value to 100.
+The interval at which the SDK triggers the onAudioVolumeIndication callback, in milliseconds.
+The minimum value is 10; otherwise, the onAudioVolumeIndication callback will not be received and the SDK will return error code -2.
+Agora recommends setting this value to 100.

 • 0: Success.

-• -2: Invalid parameters.
-Check your parameter settings.
+• -2: Invalid parameter settings.
+Please reset the parameters.

 stopAudioDeviceLoopbackTest